hdbeukel/james/README.md

 ### Maven

-If you are using Maven, snapshots can be automatically retrieved by adding the Sonatype snapshots repository
+If you are using [Maven][4], snapshots can be automatically retrieved by adding the Sonatype snapshots repository

 ```
 <repositories>